A Note From Our Pastors Regarding Prayer & Fasting

 DECIDING HOW LONG

-We are fasting for 21 days.
+We fast for 21 days.
 You may fast as long as you like.
-Most can easily fast from one to three days, but you may feel the grace to go longer, even as much as 21 to 40 days.
+Most people can easily fast 1 to 3 days, but you may feel the grace to go longer-even as much as 21 to 40 days.
 Use wisdom and pray for guidance.
 Beginners are advised to start slow.

 HOW TO END

 Don't overeat when the time comes to end your fast.
-Begin eating solid food gradually; eat small portions or snacks.
+Begin eating solid food gradually, with small portions or snacks.